 Mirniny is a language associated with the south-eastern Goldfields region of WA and with the far west-coast of South Australia, along the Great Australian Bight.
 The coast, especially the head of the Great Australian Bight, is a significant area for the Mirniny people, as they have always been connected to water and to whales, as a totem animal.

-Along with analysis of historical records, GALC linguists use audio analysis tools to listen to words and to observe the visual wave file created by the audio.
+Along with analysis of historical records, GALCAC linguists use audio analysis tools to listen to words and to observe the visual wave file created by the audio.
 The audios and waves clearly indicate the final phoneme of ‘-ny’.
+A phonology of the language can be found on this website.

 The language was often spelt as ‘Mirning’.
 This spelling uses the English spelling system to write the final phoneme in the word as ‘-ng’ rather than ‘-ny’ as English speakers have difficulty hearing the final phoneme ‘-ny’.